oracle/graal/docs/reference-manual/native-image/BuildBundles.md

 [INFO] Finished at: 2023-03-27T16:33:21+02:00
 [INFO] ------------------------------------------------------------------------
 ```
-Now `micronautguide.nib` is only 20 MB large and looking inside shows that the image (`output/default/micronautguide`)
+Now `micronautguide.nib` is only 20 MB in file size and looking inside shows that the image (`output/default/micronautguide`)
-is missing:
+is not included:
 ```text
 $ jar tf micronautguide.nib
 META-INF/MANIFEST.MF